Ford Falcon (Australia): XY

 The venerated XY was released in October 1970, with variations to grille and tail lights but otherwise unchanged bodywork from the XW.
 The six-cylinder motors were bigger—200 cuin and 250 cuin.
 A two-barrel (2V) carbureted) version of the 351 Cleveland V8 was an option on all sedans. and this is especially true of the XY GT and XY GTHO Phase III, released in 1970.

 The GT's styling went wilder again with a 'Shaker' cold-air induction scoop protruding from a hole in the bonnet, which now sported twin wide GT stripes from grille to windscreen, rather than the bonnet blackouts of the XW.
 The thick side stripes remained, although altered slightly, as did the twin driving lights and blacked-out panel between the tail lights.
 Wheels were now the five-slot steel items first seen on the XW Phase II GT-HO.
 The Phase III GT-HO also sported a plastic front spoiler and a wild bootlid spoiler styled after those fitted to the Mach series Mustangs.

-The upgraded Cleveland V8 in the 1971 XY GTHO Phase III produced an estimated 385 bhp, although Fords official figures for this motor were much lower.
+The upgraded Cleveland V8 in the 1971 XY (dizzy in the front) GTHO Phase III produced an estimated 385 bhp, although Fords official figures for this motor were much lower.
 The 750 cfm Holley carburettor of the XW GT-HO Phase II was replaced by a 780 cfm Holley, along with numerous other performance modifications.
 The Phase III was Australia's fastest four-door production car and possibly the fastest four-door sedan in the world at the time, with a top speed of 141.5 mph (227.7 km/h).
 Power figures are still debated today, as Ford still claimed 300 hp as the standard 351 Cleveland V8 in the GT though the GTHO Phase III received many modifications to increase its reliability and race performance.
 In 1972, Ford made the 15 in Globe 'Bathurst' alloy wheels available as an upgrade to the GTHO Phase III.

 During the life of the XY model, the uniquely Australian uprated 200, 250-1V and 250-2V variants of the seven-main-bearing six cylinder were introduced.
 Cleveland V8s were imported initially, until the Geelong Foundry began to produce these motors for automatic Falcons in mid-1972.
 The transmissions included both Ford and Borg-Warner, as did rear axles.
 The XY is now widely regarded as the best Falcon made in Australia, not just with its Bathurst dominance, but also in its performance, build quality, and refinement, which was superior to competitors at the time.
 Current values for XYs compared to other Aussie Falcons, and their competitors, attest to this.

 Australia's first production four-wheel-drive car-based vehicle—a utility—was introduced by Ford as an XY model in November 1972.
 All were fitted with the 250 in3 six that was mounted on a 30° slant to provide front axle suspension clearance between the front differential and the sump.